OpenAssetIO/OpenAssetIO/BUILDING.md

 - CMake 3.21+
 - GCC 9.3

+For linting and other build verification options, we assume the following packages are installed:

+- LLVM 12.0.0

 ## Library dependencies

 Binary builds additionally require the following packages to be available to the CMake build system.
 - Python 3.9 (development install)
 - [pybind11](https://pybind11.readthedocs.io/en/stable/) 2.6.1+

+Building and running tests requires the following additional packages:

+- catch2 2.13
+- trompeloeil 42

 We use the CMake build system for compiling the C++ core library and its Python bindings.
 As such, the library dependencies listed above must